rogino/COSCNotes/COSC367/Week 04-05 prolog.md

 ### Logical quantification

-Variables that appear in the head of a rule are universally quantified
+Variables that appear in the head of a rule are universally quantified.

 Variables that appear only in the body are existentially quantified.